SSProve/ssprove/README.md

 ### List of axioms

-Throughout the development we rely on the following standard axioms: functional extensionality, proof irrelevance, and propositional extensionality, as listed below.
-We also rely on the constructive indefinite description axiom, whose use we inherit from the `mathcomp-analysis` library.
+In our development we rely on the following standard axioms: functional extensionality, proof irrelevance, and propositional extensionality, as listed below.

 ```coq
 ax_proof_irrel : ClassicalFacts.proof_irrelevance